titilambert/marathon/docs/docs/plugin.md

 Every extension comprises this functionality:

 - __Extension Aware Functionality:__ Marathon makes specific functionality available for customization.
 There are hooks implemented into the main system, that can be refined and extended with external plugins.
-- __Extension Interface:__ The extended functionality is defined as scala trait (java interface).
+- __Extension Interface:__ The extended functionality is defined as Scala trait (Java interface).
 In order to extend this functionality, the plugin writer has to implement that interface.
 - __Plugin Extension:__ This is the implementation of a defined Extension Interface.
 The implementation needs to be compiled and packaged into one or more separate jar files.
 - __Plugin Descriptor:__ The descriptor defines, which set of plugins should be enabled in one instance of Marathon.